highcharts/node-export-server/README.md

 ## Custom JSON Config

 To load an additional JSON configuration file, use the `--loadConfig <filepath>` option.
 This JSON file can either be manually created or generated through a prompt triggered by the `--createConfig <filepath>` option.
-The value of the `<filepath>` must be set with the _.json_ extension.
+The `<filepath>` value does not need a _.json_ extension, but the file's content must be valid JSON when using the `--loadConfig` option.

 ## Environment Variables